HMS Online Fall Foray

 Collect the specimen.
 Store your field slip (or the portion with the number) with the specimen.

 Back at home, dry the specimens with a dehydrator or fan - Use the duplicate number at the bottom portion of the voucher slip to organize collections as they are being dried.
+Once they are cracker dry (usually 1-3 days) put the voucher slip and the specimen in a ziplock bag.
+Please put the iNaturalist number (in the URL of your observations) and the species name on the voucher slips.
+This will save us a huge amount of time once we receive the collections.

 Top Prize - Top Hunter: Most species collected/saved during the week